PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 18:10:43
+Last updated: 2024-04-02 18:12:24
-Random Quote: From wonder into wonder existence opens. - Laozi
+Random Quote: Whatever you do in life, surround yourself with smart people who'll argue with you. - John Wooden